VladimirShaleev/ipaddress/README.md

 A library for working and manipulating IPv4/IPv6 addresses and networks in modern C++.

+> [!IMPORTANT]
+> THE LIBRARY IS CURRENTLY UNDER ACTIVE DEVELOPMENT AND NOT YET READY FOR USE!

 ## Introduction

 This cross-platfrom **header-only** library is inspired by the [ipaddress API in Python](https://docs.python.org/3.12/library/ipaddress.html),